Message from the Chair

 The many divisions and programs in the department support the academic mission and provide outstanding training experiences for fellows, residents, and medical students.

-Experienced, well-funded academic faculty members lead divisions in EMS, injury prevention, international emergency medicine, medical simulation, resuscitation and critical care, sports medicine, toxicology, ultrasound, and women's health.
+Experienced, well-funded academic faculty members lead divisions in EMS, injury prevention, global emergency medicine, medical simulation, sports medicine, toxicology, ultrasound, and sex and gender in emergency medicine.
 Fellowships are currently offered or are planned in each of these divisions.

 We hope you will enjoy perusing our website and learning more about the Department of Emergency Medicine.